verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ## Metrics sources

+The following sections describe metrics sources that Verrazzano provides for OAM and standard Kubernetes applications.

 ### OAM

 Metrics sources produce metrics and expose them to the Kubernetes Prometheus system using annotations in the pods.